Summary

 (b) When a new certificate of birth has been filed by the state registrar, all copies of the record of birth in the original name in the custody of any other party shall be forwarded to the state registrar upon receipt of the state registrar’s request.

-Relevant Tennessee Law: Sealed Adoption Record Access
+Tennessee Law: Sealed Adoption Records

 36-1-102.
-Part definitions (excerpts of definitions)
+Part definitions (excerpt of definitions)

 (3) “Adopted person” means: